tilt-dev/company/communications/README.md

   decisions ("Why are we building Tilt?") or low-level ones ("Why does the logo use this shade of green?") - or even to be informed about every decision.

-## Meetings
+## Meeting Structure

-We borrow our meeting structure from Holacracy.
+We borrow our base meeting structure from Holacracy.

+Not all meetings at Tilt use this structure, but most borrow segments from it.

 Eng Coach Jean Hsu has written [a great article](https://medium.com/@jean/meetings-93446941a52a) on the goals of